techservicesillinois/aws-enterprise-vpc/README.md

 1. Set `AWS_PROFILE` if needed (see above).

 2. Deploy the `global` environment first.
-This creates resources which apply to the entire AWS account:
+This creates resources which apply to the entire AWS account.

        cd global
-       terragrunt get
+       terraform init
-       terragrunt plan
+       terraform plan
-       terragrunt apply
+       terraform apply
        cd ..

-   * In addition to the required resources, this environment automatically deploys the [AWS Solution for monitoring VPN Connections](https://aws.amazon.com/answers/networking/vpn-monitor/), as well as a Simple Notification Service topic which will be used later to create alarm notifications based on this monitoring.
+   * As an optional feature, this environment automatically deploys the [AWS Solution for monitoring VPN Connections](https://aws.amazon.com/answers/networking/vpn-monitor/) and a Simple Notification Service topic which will be used later (by modules/vpn-connection) to create alarm notifications based on this monitoring.

      If you wish to receive these alarm notifications by email, use the AWS CLI to subscribe one or more email addresses to the SNS topic (indicated by the Terraform output "vpn_monitor_arn"):